-- 3324. (a) In addition to any other relief to which a lessor or lessee is entitled by reason of the breach of a lease of real property by the other party to the lease, he may recover reasonable attorney's fees incurred in obtaining such relief if the lease provides for the recovery of such fees. - (b) If a lease of real property provides that one party to the lease may recover attorney's fees incurred in obtaining relief for the breach of the lease, then the other party to the lease may also recover reasonable attorney's fees incurred in obtaining relief for the breach of the lease should be prevail.
+3324. (a) In addition to any other relief to which a lessor or lessee is entitled in enforcing or defending his rights under a lease of real property, he may recover reasonable attorney's fees incurred in obtaining such relief if the lease provides for the recovery of such fees.

+(b) If a lease of real property provides that one party to the lease may recover attorney's fees incurred in obtaining relief for the breach of the lease, then the other party to the lease may also recover reasonable attorney's fees incurred in obtaining relief for the breach of the lease should he prevail.
+If a lease of real property provides that one party to the lease may recover attorney's fees incurred in successfully defending his rights under the lease, then the other party to the lease may also recover reasonable attorney's fees incurred in successfully defending his rights under the lease.
 The right to recover attorney's fees under this subdivision may not be waived prior to the accrual of such right.